rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

           rsyncOps = {"-rlpgoDvz", "-e", "/usr/bin/ssh -i /var/www/vhosts/iloveblog.rackspace.com/.ssh/id_rsa.lsyncd -o StrictHostKeyChecking = no"}
         }

-6. Copy the last `sync{ ... }` section, and paste a new copy at the end of the file.
+6. Copy the last `sync{ ... }` section, and paste a new copy of the section at the end of the file.

-7. Replace the IP address in the value for `target` in the new `sync` block with the ServiceNet IP of the new server that you created earlier.
+7. In the new `sync` block, replace the IP address in the value for `target` with the ServiceNet IP address of the new server that you created earlier.

     The line to edit looks similar to `target = "wp_user@10.176.129.22:/var/www/vhosts/iloveblog.rackspace.com/http_docs"`, as in the following example: